majbthrd/SAMDx1-USB-DFU-Bootloader/README.md

 The linker memory map of the user application must be modified to have an origin at 0x0000_0400 rather than at 0x0000_0000.
 This bootloader resides at 0x0000_0000.

-When booting, the bootloader checks whether a GPIO pin (nominally PA15) is connected to ground.
-It also computes a CRC32 of the user application.
-If the user application is unprogrammed or corrupted, the CRC32 check should fall.
-If the CRC32 check fails or the GPIO pin is grounded, it runs the bootloader instead of the user application.
+v1.04 features support for detecting a double-tap of a RESET button.
+For earlier versions (or by re-enabling legacy behavior in the source code), the bootloader checks at boot whether a GPIO pin (nominally PA15) is connected to ground.  v1.02+ also computes a CRC32 of the user application.
+If the user application is unprogrammed or corrupted, the CRC32 check should fail.
+If the CRC32 check fails or a user request is detected, it runs the bootloader instead of the user application.

 When branching to the user application, the bootloader includes functionality to update the [VTOR (Vector Table Offset Register)](http://infocenter.arm.com/help/topic/com.arm.doc.dui0662a/Ciheijba.html) and update the stack pointer to suit the value in the user application's vector table.

 ## Requirements for compiling

 [Rowley Crossworks for ARM](http://www.rowley.co.uk/arm/) is presently needed to compile this code.
-With Crossworks for ARM v4.3.0, using the Clang 7.0.0 compiler produces a 1014 byte image.
+With Crossworks for ARM v4.3.2, compiling v1.03 using the Clang 7.0.0 compiler produces a 1022 byte image.
 The more mainstream GCC does not appear to be optimized enough to produce an image that comes anywhere close to fitting into 1024 bytes.

 There is no dependency in the code on the [Rowley Crossworks for ARM](http://www.rowley.co.uk/arm/) toolchain per se, but at this time I am not aware of any other ready-to-use Clang ARM cross-compiler package that I can readily point users to.